evansvillewy/web-scraping-challenge/README.md

 * Saved both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
 Used a Python dictionary to store the data using the keys `img_url` and `title`.

 * Appended the dictionary with the image url string and the hemisphere title to a list.
-This list will contain one dictionary for each hemisphere.
+This list contains one dictionary for each hemisphere.

 - - -